Kelowna man charged with attempted murder in Halloween night stabbing - Salmon Arm Observer

 Officers on scene, Saturday evening, confirmed to the Capital News that the incident was a stabbing.

-A suspect, 30-year-old Jesse Pez, was located and arrested at a nearby home.
+A suspect, 30-year-old Jesse Pez, was located and arrested at a nearby home on Old Meadows Road.
 He remains in custody and is scheduled to appear in court at 2 p.m. on Nov.
 2.

+Pez was out on bail for another incident at the time of his arrest.
+He also would have remained on probation as part of his sentence for assaulting a peace officer last year.

+Separately, Pez is scheduled for two trials in January and March of 2021 for uttering threats.
+The latter of the two also includes an assault charge.

 Do you have something to add to this story, or something else we should report on?
 Email: michael.rodriguez@kelownacapnews.com